 Buyers who want to buy, are buying...

 and Sellers who want to sell, are selling.

-Spring is here now in Big Bear valley, and our inventory is low but growing.
+Summer is here now in Big Bear valley, and our inventory is growing.
 We have a good selection of quality listings available today.
 Visitors to Big Bear over the last several months are now thinking about buying a cabin for use this year and beyond.
 The distressed offerings are a much smaller component of the sales... this is good news for equity sellers.
 And it’s a very good time to be a buyer, although the lower inventory tends to point to a Seller's market now.
 We are not seeing the panic-buying that can be seen elsewhere in metro SoCal.

-My best wishes to you and your family for this Spring season... give me a call the next time you are in Big Bear...
+My best wishes to you and your family for this Summer season... give me a call the next time you are in Big Bear...
 I will buy the coffee and tell you more about "our shining city on the hill"..